AllenSeitz/dance-maniax-update/README.md

 without restriction.

 The installation instructions have been UPDATED as of September 7th, 2022.
+Installing the game is now easier than ever!

 To install the game download the file "install.ps1" above and run it.
 This is a Windows PowerShell script that will download 7 zip files (about 775 MB total), extract them (about 2 GB total), and then delete the zip files.
+To run a Powershell file, first open a Powershell prompt, then type .\install.ps1

 To run the game simply run DMX.exe after a successful install.
 The first run of the program will prompt you to change the default settings.
+It will also download even more songs!